 The National Planning Framework 4 Delivery Programme sets out the approach for implementing NPF4 and includes key actions to be taken forward over the short and medium term.
-The delivery programme contains a commitment to developing guidance on local living and 20 minute neighbourhoods with a consultation to be launched following laying of NPF4 and finalisation of guidance in 2023.
+The delivery programme contains a commitment to developing guidance on local living and 20 minute neighbourhoods following the laying of NPF4, and finalisation of guidance in 2024.
 Failure to deliver this guidance will impact negatively on stakeholder expectations and compromise the effective implementation of NPF4.